10 Things You Should Know When Meeting Hungarians

 9. Don't Expect Friendly Customer Service

 If you are out and about in Hungary don't expect friendly customer service.
 The people that serve you will normally do their job efficiently.
-However expecting them to smile and seem happy to serve you, like you might in other parts of the world, is often too much to ask.
+However expecting them to smile and seem happy to serve you, like you might in other parts of the world, is usually too much.

 10. Hungarian Language